 As the capital of Slovenia, Ljubljana is one of the most underrated cities to visit in Europe.
-If it wasn’t for a friend wanting to see the alternate art scene – namely Metelkova there.
-To me, it was supposed to me a pit stop between Pula and Bled.
-However, it was actually a delightful town that is full of history, beauty and a charm that I couldn’t quite put my finger on.
+If it wasn’t for a friend wanting to see the alternate art scene – Metelkova – there, it wouldn’t even be added to our itinerary.
+A perfect stop for those going between Pula in Croatia and Bled, this delightful town that is full of history, beauty and a charm that I couldn’t quite put my finger on.

-One of the most prominent sights in the heart of the city, the brightly coloured church is no doubt an immediate draw to one’s eyeballs.
+One of the most prominent sights in the heart of the city, the brightly coloured church draws the attention of those who passes by.
 A slightly faded fuchsia, the red colour is actually symbolic of the Franciscan monastic order.
 It was built in the mid-17th century, but the current façade is from a redesign in the 19th century with the statue of Our Lady of Loretto.
 With its captivating bell tower behind, they made for a brilliant part of the Preseren Square.

 Preseren Square and Preseren Monument

-Located in the heart of the city, Preseren Square is actually at the front of the medieval town where the Franciscan Church and Triple Bridge meets.
+Located in the heart of the city, Preseren Square is actually at the front of the Franciscan Church and Triple Bridge meets.
 It is paved with granite blocks and Macedonia Sivec marble, at the center of which is the Preseren Monument, with the statue of France Preseren, a Slovene national poet.

 A peculiar group of three bridges that span across the Ljubljanica River that confused me for a good 15 minutes as I kept walking back and forth between them, the triple bridge has come to be one of the most famous sights in Ljubljana.
 Built with gleaming Glinica limestone paved with granite, the current design is from the 1930s, in addition to the 1842 bridge by an Italian architect that replaced a 13th-century wooden bridge.
 It was mainly to relief foot traffic and now is now a pedestrian zone.